You are going to love these flavorful sautéd butternut squash noodles with leeks and brown sage butter sauce! It is the

 Have you seen those beautiful salads made with thin cucumber ribbons?
-Why not try it with a butternut squash?
+Why not try it with butternut squash?
 Grab a vegetable peeler, it is much easier than you think!

 Your whole family will love this butternut squash and leeks sauteed in a brown butter sage sauce.”

 I cooked this squash in a delicious brown sage butter and sage to accent the buttery flavor of the squash.
 This easy squash recipe is the perfect side dish for any occasion, and it is fancy enough to serve at a party.

 Butternut squash is such a versatile vegetable.
 It and can be cooked traditionally, added to soups or stews, or even used in baking.
 Try these delicious butternut squash breakfast ideas!
 Butternut Squash Egg Baskets and Honeynut Squash and Baked Eggs.

 I highly recommend getting your kids involved to help out!
 Kids love to peel vegetables, and getting them involved in making dinner makes it more likely that they will eat what they made!

-How do you make those butternut squash noodles with a butternut squash?
+How do you make those butternut squash noodles?

 I used a vegetable peeler to remove the rind from the butternut squash.
 Then use the peeler to make long ribbons of squash.
 It goes pretty quickly once you get going :-).

 I filled a bowl of these ribbons, or butternut noodles, peeling the squash until I got close to the center.

-Saute the leeks with sage butter until they begin to caramelize.
+Saute the leeks with sage and butter until they begin to caramelize together.
 You want the butter to get brown, almost to the point of burnt butter!

 Add the squash and sage and cook until the squash noodles are tender, but not mushy.
 You almost want these butternut squash ribbons to be al dente.